 Today pianist Kimiko Ishizaka and MuseScore.com made their recording and score of Johann Sebastian Bach's collection of solo keyboard music, called the Well-Tempered Clavier, available to the public domain so anyone can download and fork it.
 The project is called the Open Well-Tempered Clavier.
 And...
 Read more

 Frontline is building open, configurable tools that make it easier to connect and translate systems using the world’s most distributed technologies.

 The Republic of Ireland celebrates its national holiday St. Patrick's Day this week, when the rivers flow green and the Guinness flows too.
 This small country has produced some world-reknowned open source and free software developers, and we've rounded up a few in honor of St. Paddy's Day.

 Hello, open gaming fans!
 This week brings you a special edition as we look at some of the highlights from the Game Developers Conference (GDC) that took place a little over a week ago.
 Open gaming roundup: March 7 - 14, 2015

 Once a year, like clockwork, March 14 rolls around and people around the globe celebrate Pi Day.
 Unlike many other holidays, Pi Day doesn't have specific rules for how to celebrate.
 In the past, I've joined friends for a 3.14(ish) mile Pi Day run, visited a science museum (which included a pi...
 Read more

 Welcome to the Opensource.com Weekly Top 5!
 We cover GitLab, Docker, Symphony...
 Firing community members and which is the best programming language... and more!

-In this week's edition of our open source news roundup, we take a look at Arduinos in Antarctica, a new open source project to stop human trafficking, a standard for the Internet of Things, and more!
-Open source news for your reading pleasure: January 10 - 16, 2015
+In this week's edition of our open source news roundup, we take a look Apple's open source ResearchKit, the Linux kernel community adopts a code of conflict, and more!
+Open source news for your reading pleasure: March 7 - 13, 2015.